-I saw promises made and people’s lives opened up.
-I saw fear and longing for a better life, joy and adoration, and most of all I saw love and acceptance.
 The group that ran the meeting was a Christian motorcycle club called the Christian Crusaders with chapters worldwide.
 They have been spreading their brand of the Christian gospel as a group from the back of motorcycles for 40 years.
 The first thing they do when in an area is to set up a kitchen to feed anyone that might be hungry regardless if they attend the meeting or not.
 They are more than willing to help where it’s needed in any place they find themselves.
 Pastor Jerry, the head minister, calls their group a service organization whose mission is to help spread the Christian gospel to those that want to hear it.
 To reach out to people no-one else would–like the outlaw motorcycle clubs–and to provide a safe place for all no matter the group to which they belong.

 Days were broken up into two Bible studies led by Pastor Jerry and feeding folks who stopped by to see what was happening.
 At every space between the campfire and where the bikes were parked, discussions took place on everything from what was the best motorcycle to passages from the Bible.